-MemSQL is a highly scalable, distributed database that pairs an in-memory rowstore with an analytics-oriented columnstore on disk.
-This ability to act as both a row store and a column store concurrently, combined with lock-free data structures, multiversion concurrency control, and lock-free skiplists, allows MemSQL to support real-time analytics, eliminating the need for an additional data warehouse and ETL processes.
+MemSQL is a highly scalable, distributed SQL database that pairs an in-memory rowstore with an analytics-oriented columnstore on disk.
+This ability to act as both a row store and a column store concurrently, combined with lock-free data structures, multiversion concurrency control, and lock-free skiplists, allows MemSQL to support traditional and real-time analytics, eliminating the need for an additional data warehouse and ETL processes.

 Why and When to Use MemSQL

 Both a Transactional Database and Analytical Data Warehouse

 MemSQL is designed to act as both a transactional (rowstore) database, and an analytical (columnstore) data warehouse.
 This unique technology eliminates the need for an organization to spin up a transactional database for row-level writes, and a separate analytical datawarehouse for historical analysis.
 Organizations can concurrently write and read from the same distributed system using ANSI SQL.

 The ability to stream operational data into relational format while concurrently reading data means MemSQL can discover insights on the latest events or compare those with historical data.
 This approach enables real-time financial reporting or insights on live customer interactions with a single unified database.
 The integrated architecture can replace more complex systems that require copying of data from a transactional database or data lake into a dedicated data warehouse for analysis.
 Most relational database management systems (RDBMSs) cannot write and read data at the same time.
 This unique architecture makes MemSQL an attractive technology for organizations that want to analyze their business continuously while providing a historical reference store for predicting events or for making strategic decisions.